Heart Valve Awareness: Seek Clarity About Your Risks

-Anyone with a congenital heart defect such as a bicuspid valve, a prolapsed or leaky valve, mitral valve prolapse, a stiffened valve, a previous heart valve surgery, and some people with heart murmurs should faithfully schedule and attend all recommended follow-up appointments so that the condition can be monitored.
+Anyone with a congenital heart defect such as a bicuspid valve, a prolapsed or leaky valve, mitral valve prolapse, a stiffened valve, a previous heart valve surgery, and some people with heart murmurs should faithfully schedule and attend all follow-up appointments so the condition can be monitored.

-When a valve has problems, a healthcare professional will need to carefully track the outflow of blood, possible damage to the other heart chambers and blood vessels, any symptoms you may notice and the pressure around the valve.
+When a valve has problems, a health care professional will need to carefully track the outflow of blood, possible damage to the other heart chambers and blood vessels, any symptoms you may notice and the pressure around the valve.

-Seek Clarity About Your Potential for Risks
+Clarify Your Potential for Risks

-If you have a potential heart valve problem or a repaired or replaced heart valve, be sure you clearly communicate with your medical professional to get answers to the following questions:
+If you have a potential heart valve problem or a repaired or replaced heart valve, be sure you communicate with your medical professional to get answers to the following questions: